 Norway's Hydro, Orkla to combine aluminium product businesses

-The venture, to be named Sapa, will include Hydro's extruded products business and Orkla's profiles and building system unit as well as its extruded and welded tubes unit, creating a firm 47 billion crowns ($8.24 billion) in sales.
+The venture, to be named Sapa, will be a 50/50 joint venture and will include Hydro's extruded products business area and Orkla's profiles and building system unit, and its extruded and welded tubes unit.

 Orkla will, in addition to its 50 percent ownership, receive 1.8 billion crowns in cash from the deal.

 - Alabama man gets $1,000 in police settlement, his lawyers get $459,000